Drinks and Snacks of China - Chinese Cuisine(zhongcan)

 Otherwise known as vegetarian dishes, monastic dishes were created in Buddhist temples due to the fact that Buddhist monks are unable to eat meat.
 This style of cooking has recently become more popular in the secular world due to its health benefits.
 Many of these monastic dishes take on the shape, texture, and flavor of meat, but contain no meat products.
 They are extremely delicious, and a healthy alternative to dining.

 Therapeutic or medicinal dishes have been eaten in China for thousands of years.
 Not only is it delicious cuisine, but also features the curative effects of China's Traditional Medicine.
 They are comprised of many herbs and vegetables that are known to have medicinal qualities.
-Another form of Therapeutic dishes is medicinal teas.
+Another form of Therapeutic dish is medicinal teas.
 A traditional Chinese Medicine Doctor will prescribe his patient a list of herbs, and the patient will brew them into a tea.
 Although not always delicious, this form of therapeutic tea has been helping Chinese people for many thousands of years.

 Recommended China tour: 8-day China’s Golden Triangle Tour